-There are many benefits to positive thinking.
-And many people know these benefits.
-Positive thinking can lead to an increased lifespan, lower risks of depression, reduced risk of cancer, and better psychological, cardiological health, and physical wellbeing.
+There are many benefits to positive thinking and many people know them.
+Positive thinking can lead to an increased lifespan, lower risks of depression, cancer, better psychological, and cardiological health.
 These benefits are so attractive.
 Who doesn’t want good health, beauty, and a long life?
 In fact, there are many self-help books, positive psychology, and even modern-day Western gurus that teach positive thinking.

-It’s a wonderful movement to reduce our minds’ propensity to be negative.
+There has been a global mindfulness and meditation movement to reduce our minds’ propensity to be negative.
 And meditation practices help to support positive thinking.
 How can we steer our minds towards positivity if it isn’t calm?
 But yet, it is hard to stay positive for the sake of having a long life, and good mental health.
 Sometimes, life gets so hard that we forget these practices.
-That’s when we have to ask if greed is a disguise for positive thinking in our practice?
+That’s when we have to ask if greed is a disguise for positive thinking in our practice.

 What is Greed?

 Being greedy is the desire to acquire more and more.
 They need not be material things, though greed often means having more wealth, fame, and good food.
 But it can also lead to wanting more and more of a good feeling.
-Such as those who are addicted to drugs and alcohol are desirous of that high feeling.
+For instance, drug addicts who are addicted to drugs and alcohol are desirous of feeling high.

 Is it possible to be greedy in meditation and positive thinking in order to feel good?
-We can contemplate this.
-For instance, there are people who practice meditation in order to feel good.
-In the process, they shut out the world by being in meditation, also known as social withdrawal.
+There are people who practice meditation in order to feel good and they shut out the world by being in meditation.
+This is also known as social withdrawal.
 There are those who use meditation to come up with new positive ideas to get more from work and life.
 When they don’t get what they want, they may blame mindfulness or meditation practices as being ineffective.
 So we can see that greed can be a disguise for positive thinking.

 How to Know if Greed is A Disguise for Positive Thinking?